formlio/forml/docs/platform.rst

 --------------------

-ForML is using the pluggable :ref:`pipeline runners <runner>` to perform all the possible :ref:`lifecycle actions <lifecycle>`.
+ForML is using the pluggable :ref:`pipeline runners <runner>` to perform all the possible :ref:`life cycle actions <lifecycle>`.
 There are three different mechanisms to carry out the execution:

 * The :ref:`command-line driven <platform-cli>` batch processing.